My experience of depression

 I have been part of the problem of stigma abut depression.
 I haven't written about my experience of depression before but I have worked in mental health for over twenty years.
 At times I have sat tight while patients and colleagues disclosed.
 This secrecy, and feeling of shame, contributed to the exposure and scrutiny of people braver than me.
 For that omission I apologise.
 So from now on I want to change to become less a part of the problem by writing about my experience.
 Not that my experience is special but it is real.
 Validating the commonalities between my and others people's experiences of depression.
 People like us.

 I have had emotions through writing the article.
-Anxiety about how it may change how people see me and know my vulnerability.
+Anxiety about how it may change how people see me.
 Sadness at the reality of having a long history of strong experiences that so often felt largely outside my control.
 Happiness at thinking about an experience that, at the moment, is in the past and at using my experience hopefully for other peoples’ benefit.

 As a child, and young adult, I had a fear of losing my mind.
 Coping through avoidant and anxious agitation.
 Unfortunately this coping strategy had a serous side effect.
 It meant I did not healthily experience my feelings of sadness or anger.
 In this way, my narrow response to a fear of madness predisposed me to depression.